12.23. DD 23: Taler KYC

 CREATE TABLE kyc_attributes

-(kyc_attributes_serial_id BIGINT GENERATED BY DEFAULT AS IDENTITY
+(kyc_attributes_serial_id INT8 GENERATED BY DEFAULT AS IDENTITY

 ,h_payto BYTEA PRIMARY KEY CHECK (LENGTH(h_payto)=32)

-REFERENCES wire_targets (h_payto)
+REFERENCES wire_targets (wire_target_h_payto)

 ,collection_time INT8 NOT NULL